Troy, Alabama: Before the Civil War

-In of the last battles of the Second Creek War, on March 27, 1837, the Battle of Pea River occurred roughly 17 miles to the east of Troy, where the Pea River and Pea Creek converge near Hobdy's Bridge.
+In one of the last battles of the Second Creek War, on March 27, 1837, the Battle of Pea River occurred roughly 17 miles to the east of Troy, where the Pea River and Pea Creek converge near Hobdy's Bridge.
 A force of over 250 combined Alabama and Georgia militiamen led under General William Wellborn tracked a party of about 400 Creek fugitives that included men, women, and children.
 The Creeks, angry that the land that had been promised to them was being taken from them by local settlers by violent force, responded by burning local homes and plantations along the Pea River swamp.
 The Three Notch Trail that traversed through Troy was also considered dangerous at this point, as local Creek Indians around the area were turning violent and burning and looting houses along the stretch.
 The path of the Creeks had become easy to find due to the several looted and burned plantations they had left behind them as they moved south.
 After finding their temporary camp in a nearby swamp, General Wellborn divided his command into two wings to encircle the Creeks.
 He personally commanded one wing, and placed the other under Colonel Jefferson Buford.
 The Creeks detected the approach, however, and attacked and scattered Buford's wing.